rajabishek/blogger/source/_drafts/Functional-Thinking-Scala.md

 println("Helloword from " + args(0)) //get the command line argument
 ```
 In all of the above shown sample code we never wrapped the code within a main method of a class like how we do it in Java.
 Thats because even though Scala is designed to help developers build very large-scale systems, it also scales down nicely to scripting.
 A script is just a sequence of statements in a file that will be executed sequentially.

+Just like comments behave the same way in Scala.
+The Scala compiler will ignore characters between `//` and the next end of line and any characters between `/*` and `*/`.